Columbia, SC, October 15, 2020 –

 Telehealth & COVID-19 Webinar

 Join the National Association of Counties for a webinar on Thursday, July 16 on the importance of digital platforms for access to health care services.
 This webinar will discuss new regulatory flexibilities, how they are being implemented to improve access for underserved communities and what opportunities exist to integrate digital platforms long term into the Medicaid system.
-You can register for the webinar HERE.
+You can watch the recording HERE.

 Telehealth: What You Need to Know